Xavier-J-Ortiz/xavier-j-ortiz.github.io/_posts/2017-12-02-open-source-contribution.md

 layout: single
 title: Open Source Apprenticeship Contribution - Part 1
 tags:
-  - open source
-  - Bloc
+  - Open Source
-  - project
+  - Project
 ---

 I've started the last module of my Bloc experience.
 So far so good.
 I've learned a lot, however it's expected as there is a lot of ground to cover.